Updated March 2021

 - Keep a journal of positive or hopeful things.

 If individuals experience intense symptoms of anxiety, worry, fear, depression, or post-traumatic stress disorder (PTSD) for two weeks or more, they should consider consulting their health care provider, if available, or a mental health or suicide prevention hotline.
 Don’t depend on random websites or cable news.
 There are trusted government sources for help and information on COVID-19 and substance abuse.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) is a U.S. Department of Health and Human Services agency concerned with substance abuse and behavioral health.
 To find behavioral health treatment services: To connect with a trained crisis counselor, contact the Disaster Distress Helpline: To connect with the National Suicide Prevention Lifeline: The Centers for Disease Control and Prevention (CDC) is the United States’ health protection agency, conducting research and relaying information about diseases and other health concerns.
 The CDC has several pages on how to cope with disease and disaster, including pages dedicated to COVID-19: General: Coronavirus Disease 2019 (COVID-19): The National Alliance on Mental Illness (NAMI) is an advocacy and education organization for “individuals and families affected by mental illness,” including substance use disorder.
 Because of the effect that COVID-19 can have on those with mental health issues, NAMI has a dedicated page, NAMI Updates on the Coronavirus, with a guide, recent news, and tips for coping during the pandemic.
+The National Institutes of Health (NIH), a biomedical research agency within the U.S. Department of Health and Human Services, has COVID-19 news and information.
 The World Health Organization is an independent agency within the United Nations dedicated to the concept that achieving and enjoying the highest standard of health—defined as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”—is a universal human right and necessary to attain peace and security.

 Hotlines and Trusted Information Sources